 Great examples of these situations that I’ve managed to experience myself are getting sick after a plane ride upon getting to a new destination and then spending 2 days holed up, trying to shake a cold or hobbling around after spraining an ankle (damn you cobblestones!!) before a hike or day out type excursion.
 I find these niggling sicknesses or injuries just about the most annoying thing in the world.
 It’s not enough to stop you from doing things but just enough to take the fun edge off them in such a way as to tarnish the experience.

 What I recommend doing is taking a small medical kit with you on your travels that can help with these sort of situations (and Odin, Thor and Loki forbid, more serious ones..)
 I find that just a small toiletries type bag is enough to cover most of the basics and even though it does take up a little of your precious packing space, in my experience, the peace of mind it brings has always been worth it.
+In fact, just being medically prepared to travel in general before you go is essential.

 The below are the medical supplies I recommend taking on any extended trip to at least be prepared to the worst: